 Question: What is the Median Normalized Average statistic in Loupe Browser?

-Answer: The median-normalization average (MNA) of a gene in a cluster is calculated as the mean of observed UMI counts normalized by the size factor for each cell in the representative cluster.
+Answer: This statistic is used during "Significant Genes" analysis in Loupe Browser.
+The median-normalization average (MNA) of a gene in a cluster is calculated as the mean of observed UMI counts normalized by the size factor for each cell in the representative cluster.
 It is calculated as follows*:

 MNA(gene_X) = mean ([gene_X_UMI_count * size_factor for cell in cluster])